sos-program/sos-program.github.io/docs/WSP Indicators and Benchmarks.md

 benchmarks on each metric, developed by [Holt 2009](./References.md) and [Holt et al. 2009](./References.md) to assess biological statuses of Conservation Units.*

 <br>
 For each metric, lower and upper benchmarks delineate, respectively, the Red to Amber and the Amber to Green WSP biological status zones.
-The lower benchmark is set at a level that provides a substantial buffer between the benchmark and the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) classification of ‘endangered’.

 <img src="./assets/images/WSP status zones.png" width="500" />